Riding the Delhi Metro: the Best Way to Get Around

 Visit the Metro Museum

 The Patel Chowk metro station (on the Yellow Line) is home to the Metro Museum.
-I wouldn’t make a special trip just to see the museum but it’s definitely worth a look if you’re traveling on the Yellow Line.
+I wouldn’t make a special trip just to see the museum, but it’s worth a look if you’re traveling on the Yellow Line.

-The most surprising thing I learned at the museum was that the metro system was constructed in accordance with Vedic Hindu principles, though this really shouldn’t have surprised me given how spiritual India is.
+The most surprising thing I learned at the museum was that the metro system was constructed in accordance with Vedic Hindu principles, though this really shouldn’t be surprising given how spiritual India is.

 The museum is open 10:00 am – 11:00 pm daily.
-Admission is free if you’re traveling on the metro, or INR 10 if you are not.
+Admission is free if you’re traveling on the metro, or INR 10 if you aren’t.

-The Wrap-up on Riding the Metro: the Best Way to Get Around Delhi
+Last Words on Riding the Delhi Metro: the Best Way to Get Around

-Now you are ready to ride the metro trains like a pro and get everywhere you need to go easily.
+Now you are ready to ride the Delhi Metro like a pro and get everywhere you need to go easily.
 You shouldn’t need any more convincing about why riding the metro is the best way to get around Delhi, but did I mention it’s air conditioned?
-See you on the rails!